Jitters over ECB's cautious stance push euro zone yields higher

 The euro zone's central bank kept its deposit rate at -0.4 percent, charging banks for parking cash overnight, and held the main refinancing rate, which determines the cost of credit in the economy, unchanged at 0.00 percent.

 Lower-rated euro zone sovereigns may particularly be under pressure in the next few trading sessions.
-Portugal's 10-year yield PT10YT=TWEB hit its highest level in over seven weeks, rising 7 bps to 3.16 percent.
+Portugal's 10-year yield hit its highest level in over seven weeks in early trading, rising 6 bps to 3.15 percent.

 "The underperformance of large peripherals is not completely surprising given the referendum in Italy, uncertainty in Spain and problems in Portugal," said Schnautz.